All posts

-Enterprise ERP implementations average 6–18 months and cost $500,000 to $5 million for mid-market companies.
+ERP implementation usually takes 6–18 months for mid-market and enterprise companies, and large projects can cost $500,000 to $5 million before the system is fully live.
 The number is so consistent across vendors — SAP, Oracle, NetSuite, Dynamics — that it starts to look like a structural constraint of the technology itself.
 It is not.

 The timeline is long because traditional ERP was designed to be configured by humans for humans.
 Every workflow rule, approval chain, posting logic, and exception path has to be mapped by a consultant, translated into system configuration, tested against edge cases, and validated by a business owner who is also running the day job.
 The system is a container; humans define what goes in it and how it moves.